Barrymore, Overture, Garver, Liquid among venues splitting $15 million

-Seven Madison music and entertainment venues are among nearly 100 in the state that will benefit from $15 million in federal COVID-19 relief, Gov. Tony Evers announced Thursday.
+Seven Madison entertainment venues are among 96 in the state that will benefit from $15 million in federal COVID-19 relief, Gov. Tony Evers announced Thursday.

 Funded by the federal Coronavirus Aid, Relief and Economic Security (CARES) Act and administered through the Department of Administration (DOA), the COVID-19 Live Music and Entertainment Venue Grant Program provides grant funding to live entertainment and large meeting venue operators whose facilities have been affected by the pandemic.